Texas's 25th congressional district: 1980s

-While Paul's 22nd district was redrawn into a heavily Republican seat comprising the aforementioned emerging suburban counties, along with a largely Republican section of southwest Houston and Harris County along the Southwest Freeway (what eventually became Interstate 69), that he would win reelection in 1982, the new 25th took in much of the former 22nd's Democratic-leaning Harris County portion.
+While Paul's 22nd district was redrawn into a heavily Republican seat comprising the aforementioned emerging suburban counties, along with a largely Republican section of southwest Houston and Harris County along the Southwest Freeway (what eventually became Interstate 69) extending as far east as Greenway Plaza, that he would easily win reelection in 1982, the new 25th took in much of the former 22nd's Democratic-leaning Harris County portion.
 In the 1982 election, Andrews was the Democratic nominee for the new district against Republican attorney Mike Faubion, winning 60.4 percent of the vote in a district whose voters largely favored President Reagan's economic program but otherwise favored abortion rights and defense spending.
-Despite Republican landslides in 1984 by Reagan and in 1988 by adopted son and Vice President George H. W. Bush, Andrews would go on to win reelection easily, with his reelection in 1984 against future state senator and Texas Land Commissioner Jerry Patterson (in which Andrews won 64 percent of the vote) being the closest the district came to being competitive during its original iteration, and even ran unopposed in 1986 and 1990 as the district was hit hard by the impact of the 1980s oil glut that deeply affected Houston's economy, including plummeting real estate values, rising crime numbers and dramatic racial shifts in parts of the district where Anglo residents moved out to suburban areas south of the city including Sugar Land, Pearland, Missouri City and Friendswood.
+Despite Reagan narrowly winning the district in 1984, Andrews easily won a second term with 64 percent of the vote over future state senator and Texas Land Commissioner Jerry Patterson, which would be the closest the district came to being competitive in its original iteration, as the district was hit hard by the impact of the 1980s oil glut that deeply affected Houston's economy, including plummeting real estate values, rising crime numbers and dramatic racial shifts in parts of the district where Anglo residents moved out to suburban areas south of the city including Sugar Land, Pearland, Missouri City and Friendswood.
+Andrews would only face Republican opposition once more in this version of the district, winning 71 percent of the vote in 1988 despite his district only narrowly favoring Michael Dukakis (whose running mate was Texas U.S. Senator and Houston resident Lloyd Bentsen) over adopted son and Vice President George H. W. Bush with over 51 percent of the vote.

+1990s/early 2000s

 The 25th district was radically altered in the 1992 and 1994 elections, with many majority Black and Hispanic precincts moved into the 18th district of Democrat Craig Washington and the new majority-Hispanic 29th district that would be won by Anglo Democrat Gene Green, respectively.
 The new district would take a combination of mostly white moderate and working-class communities in southwest and southeast Houston as well as southern and eastern Harris County, including most of Pasadena, Baytown and Channelview along with the Texas Medical Center, along with an eastern spur of Fort Bend County including a mostly Black southwest section of the city of Houston.
 In this new iteration, Andrews would face his toughest reelection to date in 1992 against Republican challenger Dolly Madison McKenna, who polled 41.4 percent of the vote to 56 percent for Andrews.
-After Andrews vacated the seat to make an unsuccessful run for the Democratic nomination for U.S. Senate in 1994 against Republican Kay Bailey Hutchison, Democratic investment banker Ken Bentsen, the nephew of former U.S. Senator and then-Secretary of the Treasury Lloyd Bentsen, won the seat in a close race with 52.3 percent of the vote against Republican opponent Gene Fontenot who polled 45 percent.
+After Andrews vacated the seat to make an unsuccessful run for the Democratic nomination for U.S. Senate in 1994 against Republican Kay Bailey Hutchison, Democratic investment banker Ken Bentsen, a nephew of Lloyd Bentsen (who by this time was serving as Secretary of the Treasury under Bill Clinton), won the seat in a close race with 52.3 percent of the vote against Republican opponent Gene Fontenot who polled 45 percent.